Article by Andrew Devlin, Group User Experience Director at AKQA, and Bertrand Everwyn, Senior Technical Delivery Manager at AKQA

-Since the early 80’s, smartwatches have been the next big thing.
+Since the early ’80s, smartwatches have been the next big thing.
 However, until very recently none of the products launched had a real impact considering their relatively small sales and general appeal to the mass market.
 For a long time, technology has been the limiting factor and tech brands were mainly owning this market.
-They were targeting very specific needs and consumers such as fitness enthusiasts, runners or cyclists.
-During the last 5 years however, technology has evolved at an incredible pace has never been so powerful to build compelling digital experiences with.
+They targeted very specific needs and consumers such as fitness enthusiasts, runners, or cyclists.
+During the last 5 years, however, technology has evolved at an incredible pace and has never been so powerful to build compelling digital experiences with.

-Read Also 5 Gadgets We Hope Arrive In 2017
+Read Also 5 Gadgets We Hoped Arrive In 2017

 While technology is still a key factor for consumers looking to invest in a smartwatch, more traditional watchmakers must meet the expectation of also delivering a piece of art, crafted as a timeless heirloom.
 Lifestyle and luxury brands are merging modern technology with their heritage to create the optimum watch experience that combines the best of both worlds.

 People wear traditional watches for a reason, doing so long before smartwatches were around.
 We now find ourselves in a place where we see technology enhancing the devices themselves, in a way that seamlessly fits why people wear a watch in the first place.
 You no longer have to wear a watch for style OR utility, you can have the best of both worlds, and this is how lifestyle brands are affecting the market, increasing appeal to a broader audience.

 As technology continues to advance, smartwatches will become even further integrated into the ecosystems we build around us – in our homes, in our cars, and everywhere we go.
 We will have access to smartwatches that are more versatile, that we can use for a breadth of reasons – to exercise, for business, or at home to control our other connected devices.